tiyeume25112004/tiyeume25112004/README.md

 # 💫Hello, Im k0nch4n/Spycio
 ## 💫About Me :
-- 😈 I'm a Applied Mathematics Student but currently I hate math so much T_T
+- 😈 I'm a Mathematics and Informatics Student but currently I hate math so much T_T
 - 🐳 My aim is Cyber Security Professor.
 Im also learning Machine Learning cuz It is a main subject
 - 🐍 The go-to programming language is Python.
 Sometimes do with Javascript, Java, CPP and PHP too but not well T_T.
 - 🎵 The favourite song named "Ta là của nhau".
 Well i love that lyrics, so suyy =))